Wilberg-Airbnb/description/README.md

 ## Usage

 > Some usage instructions:
+> "npm install" to install all of the dependcies
+> Running Webpack: "npm run react-dev",
+> Seeding the database: "npm run seed"
 > Running the Server: "npm run server"
 > Port number: 4000
-> Seeding the database: "npm run seed"

 ## Requirements